 Outfitting kids for school can be costly.
 With prices on the rise on everything from gasoline to cereal, we’re all looking for ways to make our dollar go further.
 Buying back-to-school fashions at resale shops can help.
+Why shop at thrift stores?
 Here are six reasons to give it a shot.

 1. Resale shops are choosy

 Unlike non-profit thrift stores that take whatever people donate and use the proceeds for charities, resale shops are selective.
 They pay sellers for their gently-used clothing and turn a profit selling those clothes to customers.
-And resalers carefully pick merchandise based on quality and the likelihood they can resell it, says Susan Baustian, director of Once Upon a Child resale stores, which includes eight shops in Michigan and 220 in the country.
+And resalers carefully pick merchandise based on quality and the likelihood they can resell it, says Susan Baustian, former director of Once Upon a Child resale stores, which includes 14 shops in Michigan, with six in the metro Detroit area.